-- 1.9.4 Being predominantly rural in nature; West Devon has a population of 55,8001 (2019).
-The largest towns are Tavistock and Okehampton, with populations of 12,280 and 7,647 respectively (National Census 2011) however, nearly 66% of the population of West Devon live outside of these two settlements in the surrounding villages, hamlets and isolated cottages in the countryside. - 1.9.5 The Borough has a higher proportion of older people than the national average, with a small but steady outward migration of younger people. - 1.9.6 At the time of preparing this Policy (August 2020), the Authority has responsibility for regulating: - 287 alcohol-licensed premises and members' clubs - 52 non alcohol licensed premises - 421 temporary events (2019 figure). - 1.9.7 This Policy promotes the Council's Core Purpose which is: 'To make a positive impact on the lives of local people by providing valued and easy to use services.'
+- average house price in 2019 was £301,9332, which is higher than the UK average of £248,837. - 1.9.4 The entertainment and tourist industry is a major contributor to the economy of the South Hams.
+It attracts visitors and local residents, makes for vibrant communities and is a major employer. - 1.9.5 At the time of preparing this Policy (August 2020), the Authority has responsibility for regulating: - 528 alcohol-licensed premises and members' clubs - 72 non-alcohol-licensed premises - 773 temporary events (2019 figure). - 1.9.6 This Policy promotes the Council's Core Purpose which is: 'To make a positive impact on the lives of local people by providing valued and easy to use services.'
 The Council's Core Strategy Themes are 'Homes, Wellbeing, Communities, Council, Enterprise and Environment.'